b-knd/notes/Reading-Notes/Data-Structures-And-Algorithm-Analysis-In-Java/Chapter01-Introduction.md

 ⭐️ **Base Case:** Function can be solved without using recursion

-Note: Recursive call must always be to a cause that makes progress towards base case (to avoid non-terminating recursion)
+Note: Recursive call must always be to a case that makes progress towards base case (to avoid non-terminating recursion)